-THE BRAZILIAN GENERAL DATA PROTECTION LAW (LGPD)
+Solidatus for LGPD, THE BRAZILIAN DATA PROTECTION LAW

 Demonstrate PIA risk

-Visualise and map Metadata
+Visualize and map Metadata

 Proactive approach to compliance